mca91/ITEWR_DC_Course/chapter8.md

 # Assign the p-value to pval

-# Compute the confidence intervall
+# Compute the confidence intervalls

 ```